 There are only 24 positions available.
 Seniority of at least 8 years at the private Bar is a pre-requisite.

 The skills of a barrister are best learnt in an environment that is as close to the real experience as possible.
-This workshop involves a realistic brief, detailed preparation including written submissions and performances in real court settings before appellate judges.
-The workshop will promote excellence in appellate advocacy through the development of relevant skills.
+This workshop involves a realistic brief, detailed preparation including written submissions and performances in real court settings before judges, including appellate and senior judges from various jurisdictions.
+The Workshop will promote excellence in appellate advocacy through the development of relevant skills.

 Groups are small and the coach-to-participant ratio is high.
-Performances are recorded in court before an appellate court judge who will provide personal feedback on the performance and then reviewed separately with senior members of the Australian Bar.
+Performances are recorded in court before appellate court judges who will provide personal feedback on the performance.
+Barristers will then be reviewed separately by senior members of the Australian Bar.

-The course is highly demanding.
-It requires preparation of written submissions for both the leave and the fonal appeal (one of each).
-There are four performances (two leave and two full appeals).
-The full appeals are before multiple person Courts of experienced appellate judges.
+The Workshop is highly demanding.
+It requires preparation of written submissions for both the leave and the final appeal (one of each).
+There are three performances (two leave and a full appeal).
+The full appeal is before multiple person Courts of experienced appellate judges and senior advocates.

-You will be briefed on an application for leave to appeal from the judgment of a single judge of the Federal Court and the final appeal.
+You will be briefed on an application for leave to appeal from the judgment of a single judge and the final appeal.
 The brief is based on a real legal dispute that has previously been litigated.

-Written submissions and a List of Austhorities are to be submitted prior to the commencement of the course.
-It is recommended that at least three days is set aside for preparation.
+Written submissions and a List of Authorities are to be submitted prior to the commencement of the Workshop.
+It is recommended that at least four full days are set aside for preparation.
 Less experienced appellate advocates may find it worthwhile to allow more time.

 The cost of the workshop covers: